CDCgov/prime-reportstream/prime-router/docs/design/design/data-model.md

 ### Report/Item Metadata

-Presently, some data that is stored within the Reports/Items that flow through ReportStream is stored in the `covid_result_metadata` table.
+Presently, some data that is stored within the Reports/Items themselves that flow through ReportStream is stored in the `covid_result_metadata` table.
 This table was originally designed to capture fields deemed important or useful by receivers of COVID ELR messages.
 It enables ReportStream to create receiver-facing dashboards that answer questions like "What _facilities_ are sending data to me" and "How many positive COVID results did I receive last week?"

 In an effort to expand the Report/Item metadata functionality beyond COVID and support any ELR message, the `elr_result_metadata` table was created, but was only briefly used for MPox data.